jostylr/role-dnd-hybrid/src/rules.md

 The primary and bonus both receive a -2 in the rolls and, if it is a reaction, an additional -2 applies on further rolls to end of turn.
-If it is one's turn, then the bonus action applies to the move
+If it is one's turn, then the bonus action takes up the move action.
+Further bonus actions may be possible, but it increases all the penalties by 2 per action; such a thing might be a whirlwind attack.

 Examples: